joepvd/gitfuse/README.md

 branches in different directories.
 You can only look at the contents of the files.
 There is no concept of editing and history.

+It is preferred to have gitfus look at the upstream origin branches.
+Then you have an objective view on the current state of the authorative branch.

+Gitfuse installs inotify watchers on the configured branches.
+Whenever you do `git fetch origin` or `git pull` and HEAD changes, the directory is regenerated.

 `gitfuse` expects a configfile in `~/.config/gitfuse/config.yaml`.
 An alternative location can be specified with `-c path/to/file`.